 Blood Moss Stained / Pink Soulstone

-Blood moss stained soulstone is a pinkish hue.
+Blood moss stained soulstone has a pink hue to it.
 It shares most of its properties with regular soulstone.
 However, pink soulstone charges faster and the charge lasts longer.
 The glow of pink soulstone is as bright as regular soulstone, though it may feel dimmer due to being a warmer colour.

 This stone is also a lot less aggressive and takes a lot more time to eat away at flesh and blood than regular soulstone.

 Memoryshare is a yellow variation of soulstone that has been used to store memories and feelings inside it.
-It is the most studied variation of soulstone.
+It is the most studied variation of soulstone besides the natural blue.

-Memoryshare can also be used to contain sounds, though this enchantment is slightly more difficult than simply locking memories into the stone as the sounds must be played into the stone as it is being enchanted, and it must be played through another object such as an enchanted music box.
+Memoryshare can also be used to contain sounds, though this enchantment is slightly more difficult than simply locking memories into the stone as the sounds must be played into the stone as it is being enchanted, and then for the stone to produce the sound audibly to more than a single person, it must be played through another object such as an enchanted music box.

-It is very popular in wolven countries, often sold to foreigners as a way to keep warm while visiting the chilly climates, and is a favoured method of heating baths.
+It is very popular in wolven countries, often sold to foreigners as a way to keep warm while visiting the chilly climates, and has become a favoured method of heating baths.
 Otherwise, it does not appear to have any immediate use.